-- Lugarti Natural Reptile Bedding — Expensive, but holds humidity well, isn’t dusty, and absorbs odors well.
+- Lugarti Natural Reptile Bedding — Holds humidity well, isn’t dusty, and absorbs odors well.
 Tends to be a bit water-resistant, though.

 - Paper towels — Absorbent and disposable, which is convenient.
 However, corn snakes like to get under it and make a mess, and the towels must be replaced each time the snake urinates.
 A good substrate for hatchlings and small juveniles, but not adults.

-- Reptile carpet — Not very absorbent, but more eco-friendly than paper towels.
+- Reptile carpet — Not very absorbent, but less wasteful than paper towels.
 A decent substrate for hatchlings and small juveniles, but definitely not adults.
 Must be washed weekly with very hot water and chlorhexidine or another veterinary disinfectant.

-- Contact paper — Not absorbent at all, but wipes clean easily and comes in an array of attractive designs.
+- Contact paper/shelf liner — Not absorbent at all, but wipes clean easily and comes in an array of attractive designs.
 Make sure whatever you choose doesn’t have VOCs.

-- Pine/cedar bark or shavings — (ReptiBark) The aromatic compounds in pine and cedar (what makes it smell good) can cause neurological damage in reptiles.
+- Pine/cedar shavings — The aromatic compounds in pine and cedar (what makes it smell good) can potentially cause neurological damage in reptiles.
 Pine becomes fairly safe if kiln-dried, as the oils are removed during the process, but shavings in general are just not great.
 Cedar should be avoided at all costs.

-- Sand/gravel —Not absorbent at all, which promotes bacterial and fungal growth.
-These substrates are also abrasive to a corn snake’s scales, and can cause injury if the snake attempts to burrow.
+- Gravel —Not absorbent at all, which promotes bacterial and fungal growth. it’s also very abrasive and may cause injury if the snake attempts to burrow.

-- Bark/wood chips (of any kind) — These can cause impaction and even damage to internal organs if accidentally ingested.
+- Bark/Wood chips (of any kind) — These can cause legitimate impaction and even damage to internal organs if accidentally ingested.
 Will it kill the snake immediately?
 No, but with better options available, there’s simply no real reason to use it.